-At the beginning of the year, Karl and I made sure to keep the month of July empty in case we were to go on a vacation.
+At the beginning of the year, my husband and I made sure to keep the month of July empty in case we were to go on a vacation.
 We hadn’t taken a proper summer vacation since our cross-country road trip a couple of years ago and were itching to travel.
 However, we didn’t know where we wanted to go and the month sat open, mocking us through spring.
-Emerson came home from school one day and said she wanted to see the Liberty Bell someday.
-That afternoon, Karl’s cousin shared on Facebook pictures from the place in Vermont where she and her husband recently became innkeepers.
+Our kid came home from school one day and said she wanted to see the Liberty Bell someday.
+That afternoon, our cousin shared on Facebook pictures from the place in Vermont where she and her husband recently became innkeepers.
 It looked so cute; I messaged his cousin and she said we should visit.
 We decided to do a road trip to Vermont, stopping in Philadelphia to see the Liberty Bell, New York City because we try to go as a family at least once a year (see our 2018 NYC trip), and since we needed a stopping point between New York and Vermont, added Boston to make the first part of the trip a travel through early American history.

 Considering what a wonderful experience we had at The River Inn, I reached out to Modus Signature collection of hotels to see if we could stay at The Windsor Suites, one of their properties in the center of Philadelphia.
 They were kind enough to host us for free one night and provide a discounted rate for the other two nights.